cakephp/docs/en/development/errors.rst

 * ``consoleHandler`` - callback - The callback used to handle errors when running in the console.
 If undefined, CakePHP's default handlers will be used.
+* ``fatalErrorHandler`` - callback - The callback to handle fatal errors.
+You can set this to any callback type, including anonymous functions.
+Setting it to ``false`` disable the handler.

 ErrorHandler by default, displays errors when ``debug`` > 0, and logs errors when debug = 0.
 The type of errors captured in both cases is controlled by ``Error.level``.
+The fatal error handler will be called independent of ``debug`` level or ``Error.level`` configuration, but the result will be different based on ``debug`` level.

 .. note::